Water Filtration System

 Here are some other considerations:

-Going with systems that require change out of filters can be come annoying and expensive, usually every 8 to 12 months or less if larger family home.
-We recommend a system like Puronics because the whole home water filtration system performs its own automated maintenance, like system flushes, and requires less frequent maintenance of a longer period of time.
+Maintenance after Installation - Going with systems that require change out of filters can become annoying and expensive, usually every 8 to 12 months or less if larger family home.
+We recommend a system like The Honest Water Filter Company or Novo because the whole home water filtration system performs its own automated maintenance, like system flushes, and requires less frequent maintenance of a longer period of time.

-If you are on the fence or unsure which manufacture to purchase from please give us a call (610) 628-1724 or submit a form today.
-Our staff can explain in more detail and why residents throughout the Bethlehem area prefer our installation solutions.
+If you are on the fence or unsure which manufacture to purchase from please give us a call 610-628-1724 or submit a form today.
+Our staff can explain in more detail and why residents throughout the Bethlehem area prefer Deluxe Plumbing installation solutions.